-Students will also write a number of short assignments through practicing reflexive commentaries, demonstrating their understanding of sociological theories and their use in the understanding of various social problem issues in Canada and elsewhere.
-Ten percent of total points assigned to these practice reflexive commentaries/discussions.
+Students will also write a number of short assignments through practicing reflexive commentaries, demonstrating their understanding of theories about masculinities and the practical implications of those theories in the understanding of patriarchal structures and the male cultures in general.
+The participation score is ten percent (10%) of the total points for the course.
 Also, practice reflexive commentaries will help stimulate the discussions the forums.
 For more details, see below.